About Cub Scout Pack 396

 Cub Scouting with Pack 396 is a year-round, family-oriented program designed for all children who are in kindergarten through fifth grade, or are between 5 and 10 years of age.
 We are located in Parker, CO but we meet anywhere from Centennial to Castle Rock for hikes and activities.

-We primarily recruit from Pine Lane Elementary, but our Scouts come from many schools in the Parker area.
+Our Scouts come from many schools in the Parker area.
 We are also very happy to welcome local homeschooling families to our pack!

 Siblings are welcome to attend meetings and outings (though there may be cases where this isn’t possible) and parents are encouraged to be as involved as they can.
+We are truly a family pack.

 The Structure of Cub Scouting